Four Barbarians: Etymology

 In Chinese, the term "Four Barbarians" uses the character for Yi (夷).
 The sinologist Edwin G. Pulleyblank states that the name Yi "furnished the primary Chinese term for 'barbarian'," despite paradoxically being "considered the most civilized of the non-Chinese peoples."
-(Note: Yi was used both for the names of specific barabarian groups (e.g., the Huaiyi, meaning "Huai River barbarians") and generalized references to "barbarian") Yi is the Modern Chinese pronunciation.
+(Note: Yi was used both for the names of specific barbarian groups (e.g., the Huaiyi, meaning "Huai River barbarians") and generalized references to "barbarian") Yi is the Modern Chinese pronunciation.
 The Old Chinese pronunciation is reconstructed as (Bernhard Karlgren), *ɤier (Zhou Fagao), *ləj (William H. Baxter), and *l(ə)i (Axel Schuessler).
 Schuessler defines Yi as "The name of non-Chinese tribes, prob[ably] Austroasiatic, to the east and southeast of the central plain (Shandong, Huái River basin), since the Spring and Autumn period also a general word for 'barbarian'", and proposes a "sea" etymology, "Since the ancient Yuè (=Viet) word for 'sea' is said to have been yí, the people's name might have originated as referring to people living by the sea".

 The modern character for yi (夷), like the Qin dynasty seal script, is composed of 大 "big" and 弓 "bow" – but the earliest Shang dynasty oracle bone script was used interchangeably for yi and shi 尸 "corpse", depicting a person with bent back and dangling legs.
 The archeologist and scholar Guo Moruo believed the oracle graph for yi denotes "a dead body, i.e., the killed enemy", while the bronze graph denotes "a man bound by a rope, i.e., a prisoner or slave".
 Ignoring this historical paleography, the Chinese historian K. C. Wu claimed that Yi should not be translated as "barbarian" because the modern graph implies a big person carrying a bow, someone to perhaps be feared or respected, but not to be despised.
 The scholar Léon Wieger provided multiple definitions to the term yi: “The men 大 armed with bows 弓, the primitive inhabitants, barbarians, borderers of the Eastern Sea, inhabitants of the South-West countries."
 Hanyu Da Cidian, a major Chinese language dictionary, notes Siyi as derogatory:

 "Four barbarians" is the common English translation of Siyi.
 Compare these Chinese-English dictionary equivalents for Siyi: "the four barbarian tribes on the borders of ancient China", "the barbarians on borders of China", and "four barbarian tribes on the borders".
 Some scholars interpret the si "four" in Siyi as sifang (四方 "four directions").
 Liu Xiaoyuan says the meaning of Siyi "is not 'four barbarians' but numerous 'barbarous tribes' in the four directions".
 However, Liu also states that the term yi might have been used by the early Chinese to simply mean "ordinary others".
 Yuri Pines translates Siyi as "barbarians of the four corners".

 In Chinese Buddhism, siyi (四夷) or siyijie (四夷戒) abbreviates the si boluoyi (四波羅夷) "Four Parajikas" (grave offenses that entail expulsion of a monk or nun from the sangha).